bacjmklp/one-click-hugo-cms/site/content/_index.md

 intro:
   heading: If you are  eager to...
   text: >
-    ...travel the trail "Waking Up" and bring others with you -- as a friend, educator, leader, mentor, or family member, here you'll find useful gear such as:
+    ...travel the trail "Waking Up" and bring others with you -- as an educator, leader, mentor, friend, or family member, here you'll find useful gear such
+    as:

     * Original posts, articles, and curriculum